Adventure Games for Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 different endings depending on your perception of the heroine's priorities.
 Plus dinosaurs.
 Who can say no to dinosaurs?

-Journey to the Center of the Earth Review Hints and Walkthrough Buy This Game
+Journey to the Center of the Earth Review Hints Buy This Game (Amazon affiliate link)

 The fourth in the "Myst" series of puzzle-adventure games, Revelation features beautiful graphics, clever puzzles, and a convenient interface;